cratekube/cratekube/docs/RolesAndResponsibilities.md

 ## Maintainer

 A maintainer has signficant ownership of the project.
-They have a strong stake in CrateKube's success and help to set the vision and steer the ship.
+They have a strong interest in CrateKube's success and help to steer the ship based on the vision established from the community.

 ### Responsibilities

-* Define, comprehend, and communicate the vision for the project.
+* Comprehend and communicate the vision for the project.
-* Define process and ensure that it is followed.
+* Define process and proliferate community understanding of team best practices .
-* Groom and prioritize the issue backlog.
+* Prioritize and refine the issue backlog.
 * Merging pull requests.
 * Shepherd community engagement

 ### Requirements

 * Expertise in CrateKube's vision, processes, and general structure.
-* Accepted by the existing maintainers.
+* Chosen by the existing maintainers.
 * Added to the maintainer role in GitHub.

 ## Reviewer